Project Dashboard (EMS)

 * **Self-sufficiency & self-consumption**: two percentages, namely how much of your consumption is covered by your own generation (self-sufficiency), and how much of your generation you use yourself instead of injecting (self-consumption).

 * **Weather forecast**: today's and tomorrow's outlook, to anticipate solar generation.
+When the site has a wind turbine, the card also shows the expected wind speed.

 * **Site status**: whether there are open incidents on the site (green = none).
 See [Incident Management](/voltmasters-platform/9.-incident-management.md).